ionic-team/ionic-site/_posts/2014-01-13-ionic-compared.markdown

 [Lungo](http://lungo.tapquo.com/) is a newcomer to the mobile framework scene.
 I don't have a lot of experience with it, but like Kendo and Sencha it is also GPLv3 split commercial-licensed, with all of the same details you'll need to be aware of if you decide to use it.

-I don't have much experience with Lungo, but it doesn't support Angular out of the and doesn't appear to have as much focus on gestures and native-style UI interactions as Ionic.
+I don't have much experience with Lungo, but it doesn't support Angular out of the box and doesn't appear to have as much focus on gestures and native-style UI interactions as Ionic.

 ### Others?